gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 runtime.registerRoute({
     path: "/page-1",
-    // Will render the page inside the "RemoteLayout" rather than the "RootLayout".
+    // Will render the route inside the "RemoteLayout" rather than the "RootLayout".
     // For more information about React Router's nested routes, view https://reactrouter.com/en/main/start/tutorial#nested-routes.
     element: <RemoteLayout />,
     children: [